Manifesto

 The Inversion

 There is a deeper truth hiding in this crisis.
 The same AI that is destroying jobs is, simultaneously, the most powerful productivity tool ever created.
-A single person with an AI assistant can now do the work that once required a team.
+A single person who knows how to work with AI can now do what once required a team.

 In a traditional company, AI serves the corporation.
-It optimizes the company's processes, reduces headcount, and increases margins.
+It optimizes processes, reduces headcount, and increases margins.
 The displaced worker is on the wrong side of that equation.

 Learn